kapsel-hq/kapsel/docs/architecture/COMPONENTS.md

 # Component Architecture

-This document details the internal architecture of each major component in Hooky.
+This document details the internal architecture of each major component in Kapsel.
 Each component is described with its responsibilities, interfaces, implementation details, and failure modes.

 ## Component Overview